gongzhxu/SDL_Pango/README.md

 # Known issues

-* Only the fundamental SDL_Pango's original project APIs are rewrite.
+* Only the fundamental SDL_Pango's original project APIs are rewritten.
 * There is a tiny black border around the white letters on non-black background and vice versa, which could be solved by changing SDL blending mode using `SDL_SetSurfaceBlendMode(surface, SDL_BLENDMODE_MOD)` or